qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 Please start all your nextflow jobs from the head node.
 Nextflow interacts directly with the Slurm scheduler and will take care of submitting individual jobs to the nodes.
-If you submit via an interactive job, weird errors can occur, e.g. the cache directory for the containers is mounted read only on the compute nodes, so you can't pull new containers from a node.
+If you submit via an interactive job, strange errors can occur, e.g. the cache directory for the containers is mounted read-only on the compute nodes, so you can't pull new containers from a node.

 ### Dependencies